denoland/manual/basics/permissions.md

 const result = await fetch("https://deno.land/");
 ```

-This is an example of how to allow network access to specific hostnames or ip
+This is an example of how to allow network access to specific hostnames or IP
 addresses, optionally locked to a specified port:

 ```shell